Syktyvkar: Culture and education

 Syktyvkar is the center of the cultural life in the republic.

 The oldest museum of the Republic of Komi, the National Museum, was founded in 1911.
 Nowadays, the National Museum is the Literature Memorial Museum of Ivan Kuratov and the museum of Viktor Savin.

 The National Gallery was founded in Syktyvkar in 1943.
 It welcomes exhibitions from different museums of the country.
 The Theater of Opera and Ballet began its history in 1958.

 The National Library numbers 2.5 million volumes, including books in the Russian language, foreign languages and in the Komi language.

 Syktyvkar State University was founded in 1972 and has over 3,500 full-time students and 250 faculty members.

 The city's folk ensemble "Asya Kya" has been representing Komi Republic on national and international festivals.

 One of the oldest Russian progressive rock bands The Gourishankar was founded in Syktyvkar in 2001.

 Sports

-Stroitel which has played many seasons in the highest division of Russian bandy, nowadays called the Russian Bandy Super League, has then played several seasons in the second division, called Russian Bandy Supreme League.
-At the final tournament of the 2016–17 season, with two Super League tickets held in Syktyvkar, Stroitel won and was thus eligible for promotion.
-After discussions whether or not to accept, the answer was a yes and the team will play Super League bandy again in the season of 2017–18.
+Stroitel Bandy Club has played many seasons in the Russian Bandy Super League, the highest division of Russian bandy.
+The team was promoted after the 2016–17 season.
 Its home venue is Respublikanskiy Stadion.
-In the 2016/17 season, the club adopted a new logotype (shown to the right in this article) instead of an old one which had a white bear playing bandy.
+In the 2016/17 season, the club adopted a new logotype instead of an old one which had a white bear playing bandy.

 There is also a youth team called KDYuSSh-1.